filamerce/filament-translatable/README.md

 #### Adding prefix/suffix locale label to the field

-If you simply want to add a prefix or suffix locale label to the form field, you can use the `prefixLocaleLabel()` or `suffixLocaleLabel()` method.
+If you want to add a prefix or suffix locale label to the form field, you can use the `prefixLocaleLabel()` or `suffixLocaleLabel()` method.
 This makes it easier for users to identify the language associated with each field.

 ```php
 use Filamerce\FilamentTranslatable\Forms\Component\Translations;